 Allowing the crop to have at least one good flowering per year will aid replenishment of root reserves.

 Ideally use the appearance of new shoots at the base of the plant (approximately 10% flowering) to determine cutting/grazing timing - this will help top up root reserves during the year.
 This will ideally take place in mid-late autumn, as the plant will then contain good reserves to come away the following spring.
 The feed reserve built up over the rest period in autumn can be fed off as valuable early winter feed, prior to winter cleaning sprays.

-Indicative feed value of lucerne (5-10% flowering):
+Indicative feed value of lucerne (5 - 10% flowering):

-Metabolisable Energy (ME):
+Metabolisable Energy (ME): 101⁄2 MJ ME/kg DM

-Crude Protein (CP):
+Crude Protein (CP): 18 - 20%

-Neutral Detergent Fibre (NDF):
+Neutral Detergent Fibre (NDF): 50 - 55%